You can execute Bixby quick commands using voice, or just tap an icon on the home screen without using your voice.

 You can also make a long command shorter with a Bixby quick command.

-In fact, Bixby quick commands are NOT a new feature in Android Pie update.
+In fact, this is NOT a new feature in Android Pie update.
 The feature is available before Android Pie update.
 But it was buried deep in My Bixby.
 So, many Bixby users are not aware of the feature.

 In Android Pie update for Galaxy phones, in addition to allowing you to remap the Bixby button, Samsung made the Bixby quick commands feature more prominent and improved it significantly.

 For example, after the February update, you can even add any of the Bixby quick commands to the Home screen and use it without using your voice.
-You can use a specific Bixby quick command like using an app.
+You can use it just like using an app.

 How to create, modify, and manage your Bixby quick commands on Galaxy S9, S9+, S8, S8+, Note 8, and Note 9 with the Android Pie update?